nicjohnson145/godot/README.md

 Value | Meaning | Optional
 ------|---------|---------
-target | This is the "name" of this computer, used to track what files it will recieve | False dotfiles_root | The root of the repository godot should use to look for templates and manage its settings | True, defaults to `~/dotfiles`
+target | This is the "name" of this computer, used to track what files it will recieve | True, defaults to current hostname dotfiles_root | The root of the repository godot should use to look for templates and manage its settings | True, defaults to `~/dotfiles`

 Example: